 Unroll the paper inch by inch, gradually removing the protective layer, and attach the exposed flocking material.
 After each few inches - use your fingers to smoothen out the material, while applying some pressure.
 There is an alternative method of applying the material using long slices 2-4 inches thick.
 It can be useful is the tube is small.
 After the flocking is done - protostar recommends making longitudinal cuts every 3-4 inches with a sharp knife, to compensate for OTA's temperature expansion.
 The holes for screws and focuser can be easily cut out using a sharp knife, from inside.

 Apart from the tube - you may flock the secondary mirror edges, focuser inner parts, mirror clips, and basically any surfaces inside the telescope which you believe may play a role in reflecting unwanted stray light into the focuser.
-See example of a flocked secondary mirror edges in the following example.
+See a flocked secondary mirror edges in the following example.

 Most important is to flock the inner OTA surface which is directly visible from focuser, and the focuser's inner surface.
 Therefore if you do not wish to disassemble and flock the entire telescope - at least flock these critical areas (shown in red).